Showing posts with label House Rules. Show all posts

 Some Examples:

 • For example, the 2nd level fighter, Grongo Beetleweather has been thrown from a cliff and reduced to -9 HP.
-At first level, he avoided death when bitten by a Lunging-Eel and was lucky to have only lost a toe rather than his whole foot and hasn’t used his 2nd level wound.
+At first level, he avoided death when bitten by a Leaping-Eel and was lucky to have only lost a toe, rather than his whole foot.
+He hasn’t used his 2nd level wound.
 Grongo’s player suggests that Grongo can either suffer a head-wound that makes him feel vertigo at height or break a leg.
 The DM asks the player to their right to make the worst case scenario wound worse to which that player says “Umm, two broken legs?”.
 Grongo’s player rolls a d20 vs their Wisdom and… succeeds!
 The DM narrates what happens to Grongo Beetleweather and the player rolls a d4-2 to determine their current HP… a 2, 2-2=0.
 Grongo is unconscious at the bottom of the cliff.

 • Mistwhistelian the Murmuring is a 3rd level Magic-User.
 They were injured last session, and now wear an eye-patch.
 This session, Mistwhistelian has fallen in a pit full of acid.
 Having already used their wound for this level, Mistwhistelian the Murmuring is melted.
 How unfortunate.